Brain Injury Overview

 quote media

-What Damages Are Available for Medical Malpractice Brain Injury?
+What Damages Are Available for Medical Malpractice Brain Injuries in San Antonio?

 With the costs of long-term care and rehabilitation added to the loss of income, the financial impact of brain injury can be overwhelming for victims and their families.
 A patient who has suffered brain injury through medical malpractice is entitled to seek damages, which may include the following: